Being out is not the same as being recovered

 4. You learn to choose for yourself

 The ultimate goal: not away from her, but toward yourself.
+Taking your own needs seriously.
+Setting boundaries without guilt.

 Which form of therapy?